What is Reproductive Medicine?

 You will be responsible for calling your insurance company to verify which facility they will cover for semen analysis.

+You will need to purchase an ovulation predictor kit to pinpoint ovulation.
+The instructions are enclosed in the kit.
+By using the ovulation kit properly, you know when your body has its LH surge, which means that ovulation is likely to occur within the next 24 to 36 hours.
 The timing of the rest of the infertility evaluation depends on the day of the LH surge, so you need to call our offices that day to schedule the remainder of your workup.
 If the test fails to show an LH surge, this useful information should be reported.

+A serum progesterone test is a blood test done seven days after the LH surge.
+It is used to evaluate the quality of ovulation.
 This test is scheduled when you call to report the LH surge.
 A nurse draws blood, so you do not need to see your provider for this test.

 How Can Infertility Be Treated with Reproductive Medicine?

 Males may have a sperm problem, such as a low sperm count, sperm with lower than normal sperm motility, or an unusual form of the sperm.
 Few treatments are available to raise the sperm count, but successful pregnancy often still can be achieved.
 Sperm motility may be improved with medication, surgery, or special techniques in semen preparation.
 Professionals for Women's Health also can refer you to providers of in vitro fertilization (IVF) and gamete intra-fallopian transfer (GIFT) procedures.